sara-nl/griddocs/source/Pages/Practices/topos/topos_example.rst

 Overview of the example
 =======================

 An application called "fractals" needs to be executed in parallel a certain amount of times.
-You can download the complete example from :download:`here </Scripts/pilot_topos_fractals.tar>` and the required ToPoS bash client can be found :download:`here </Scripts/topos>` (place it in the same directory as the untarred files from the example).
 Each time, the program is called with a different set of parameters.
 The parameters for all of these tasks are saved in a file in which a single line contains parameters for a single task.

 Using the combination Grid, pilot jobs and the ToPoS service allows the user to run and finish all tasks without having to bother with failures and re-submissions, and make more efficient use of the grid while doing so.